 The specified AAD does not conform to the Application Archive Format part of the ACS specification.
-Note that it does not include the case that the Create message has syntax errors with respect to WSDL definition.
-The ApplicationRepository portType must at least check that:
+Note that it does not include the case in which Update message has syntax errors with respect to WSDL definition.
+The ApplicationRepository portType MUST at least check that: